Estimating-Home-Value/Predicting-Tax-Assessed-Home-Values/README.md

 You wonder how you can recieve an email from the entire data science team at once, but figure it's best to get started on the project.

 ## Goals
-1. Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-2. Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+1. Identify significant drivers of tax assessment value.
+2. Describe and visualize the distribution of tax rates for each county.
+3. Produce a model that has a smaller root mean squared error than a model with no features based on the mean tax value.
-3. Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+4. Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-4. Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+5. Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 ### Specification
 #### Audience